Grasping for air: Heat a major issue at Olympic tennis venue

 There are rules for extreme heat that call for a 10-minute break between the second and third sets if players request it.
 Play can also be suspended if an internal advisory group deems conditions dangerous — in which case play would continue on center court under a retractable roof.

-Swiatek beat the 172nd-ranked Barthel 6-2, 6-2 in the opening match on Center Court.

-“It’s just special playing for Poland and representing your country,” said Swiatek, who became the first Polish player to win a Grand Slam title at last year’s French Open.
+Aiming for his fourth Olympic medal, Andy Murray and British partner Joe Salisbury beat the second-seeded French team of Pierre-Hughes Herbert and Nicolas Mahut 6-3, 6-2 in doubles.
+Murray is the two-time defending Olympic champion in singles and he won a silver in mixed doubles at the 2012 London Games with Laura Robson.

+Also in doubles, top-ranked singles player Ash Barty and Storm Sanders of Australia eliminated Nao Hibino and Makoto Ninomiya of host Japan 6-1, 6-2.

-Also advancing on the hard courts of the Ariake Tennis Park were Viktorija Golubic of Switzerland, Anna-Lena Friedsam of Germany and Nina Stojanovic of Serbia.
+Also advancing in singles on the hard courts of the Ariake Tennis Park were eighth-seeded Barbora Krejcikova of the Czech Republic, 14th-seeded Maria Sakkari of Greece, 16th-seeded Elena Rybakina of Kazakhstan and Viktorija Golubic of Switzerland.

-In men’s action, 16th-seeded Alejandro Davidovich Fokina of Spain defeated Pedro Sousa of Portugal 6-3, 6-0 and John Millman of Australia eliminated Italian teenager Lorenzo Musetti 6-3, 6-4.
+Advancing in men’s action were 11th-seeded Aslan Karatsev of ROC, 15th-seeded Fabio Fognini of Italy and 16th-seeded Alejandro Davidovich Fokina of Spain.

+Djokovic’s next opponent will be 48th-ranked Jan-Lennard Struff of Germany, who eliminated Thiago Monteiro of Brazil 6-3, 6-4.

-Golubic beat Maria Camila Osorio Serrano of Colombia 6-4, 6-1 and will next face either home favorite Naomi Osaka or Zheng Saisai of China.
+Golubic will next face either home favorite Naomi Osaka or Zheng Saisai of China.

-The Osaka-Zheng match was originally scheduled to open play on center court but that encounter was moved to Sunday before Osaka lit the cauldron in Friday’s opening ceremony.
+The Osaka-Zheng match was originally scheduled to open play on center court, but that was moved to Sunday before Osaka lit the cauldron in Friday’s opening ceremony.